Raghulrook/Ineuron-Assignment/README.md

 Ans;

 Python has a set of keywords that are reserved words that cannot be used as variable names, function names, or any other identifiers ,i.e; Append,and,not,or,str,class ,type.

+Q11.
+Can we use keywords as a variable?
+Support your answer with reason.

+Ans;

+We cannot use a keyword as a variable name, function name, or any other identifier.
+They are used to define the syntax and structure of the Python language.
+All the keywords except True, False and None are in lowercase i.e; true,false,none and they must be written as they are.
+The list of all the keywords is given below.

+Q12.
+What is indentation?
+What's the use of indentaion in Python?

+Ans;

+The identification of a block of code in Python is done using Indentation.
+In many different programming languages like C, C++, Java, etc. use flower brackets or braces {} to define or to identify a block of code in the program, whereas in Python, it is done using the spaces or tabs, which is known as indentation. i.e;
+n = 10
+if n>5:
+print ("n is greater than 5")
+else:
+print ("n is not greater than 5")

+Q13.
+How can we throw some output in Python?

+Q14.
+What are operators in Python?

+Q15.
+What is difference between / and // operators?

+Q16.
+Write a code that gives following as an output.

+iNeuroniNeuroniNeuroniNeuron

+Q17.
+Write a code to take a number as an input from the user and check if the number is odd or even.

+Q18.
+What are boolean operator?

+Q19.
+What will the output of the following?

+1 or 0

+0 and 0

+True and False and True

+1 or 0 or 0

+Q20.
+What are conditional statements in Python?